TanStack/router/docs/guide/introduction.md

 Common answers to this question might include:

 - Server state?
 Put it in React Query!
 - In-memory app state?
-Put it in {insert your favorite client-side state manager} (mine is Zustand or Valtio!)
+Put it in (insert your favorite client-side state manager) (mine is Zustand or Valtio!)
 - Persist on the machine?
 LocalStorage or SessionStorage, of course.

 **But did you know you're missing one?!
 What about the URL!**